 Time to Breathe in Fresh Air...

 Japan probably brings to mind the bright lights and endless skyscrapers of Tokyo.
 It often makes us think of technology and futuristic attractions, of bullet trains and cosplay (costume play) in the Harajuku district.
 However, beyond Tokyo’s blinding lights is an entire nation with a rich history and unparalleled natural beauty.

 The Nakasendo Way walking tour, crafted by local tour operator Walk Japan, was created in order to provide visitors with an experience of Japan that truly highlights its history and natural wonders.
 Walk Japan's mission is to showcase the "off the beaten path" hiking and cross-cultural experiences throughout the country.

-While Japan is one of the most densely populated countries in the world. with an estimated population of 126.8 million in 2016, only 27 percent of its land is inhabitable,as the other 73 percent is so mountainous.
+While Japan is one of the most densely populated countries in the world.
+With an estimated population of 126.8 million in 2016, only 27 percent of its land is habitable, as the other 73 percent is so mountainous.

 In part, this landscape is responsible for the historic Nakesendo Way, which connects two densely populated urban centers otherwise separated by forests and mountains.Continue to 2 of 16 below.

 ....and Journey Japan's Historic (& Stunning!)
 Nakasendo Way